Eduard von Simson: Education

 Eduard Simson was born in Königsberg, East Prussia, in a Jewish family.
 The family converted to Protestantism in 1823.
 After the usual course at the Gymnasium of his native town, he entered its university in 1826 as a student of jurisprudence, and specially of Roman law.
 He continued his studies at Berlin and Bonn, and, having graduated doctor juris, attended lectures at the École de Droit in Paris.
-Returning to Königsberg in 1831 he established himself as a Privatdozent in Roman law, becoming two years later extraordinary, and in 1836 ordinary, professor in the faculty of the university.
+Returning to Königsberg in 1831, he established himself as a Privatdozent in Roman law, becoming two years later extraordinary, and in 1836 ordinary, professor in the faculty of the university.

 National Assembly

 Like many other distinguished German jurists, pari passu with his professorial activity, Simson followed the judicial branch of the legal profession, and, passing rapidly through the subordinate stages of auscultator and assessor, became adviser (Rath) to the Landgericht in 1846.
-In this year he stood for the representation of Königsberg in the National Assembly at Frankfurt am Main, and on his election was immediately appointed secretary, and in the course of the same year became successively its vice-president and president.
+In this year, he stood for the representation of Königsberg in the National Assembly at Frankfurt am Main, and on his election was immediately appointed secretary, and in the course of the same year became its vice-president and president successively.

 Frederick William IV

 In Berlin on 3 April 1849, Simson appeared in his capacity of president at the head of a deputation of the Frankfurt Parliament to announce to King Frederick William IV his election as German Emperor by the representatives of the people.
 The king, either apprehensive of a rupture with the Austrian Empire, or fearing detriment to the prerogatives of the Prussian crown should he accept this dignity at the hands of a democracy, refused the offer.
 Simson, bitterly disappointed at the outcome of his mission, resigned his seat in the Frankfurt Parliament, but in the summer of the same year was elected deputy for Königsberg in the popular chamber of the Prussian Landtag.
-Here he soon made his mark as one of the best orators in that assembly.
+Here, he soon made his mark as one of the best orators in that assembly.
 A member of the short-lived Erfurt Parliament of 1850, he was again summoned to the presidential chair.

 Prussian Landtag

-On the dissolution of the Erfurt assembly, Simson retired from politics, and for the next few years devoted himself exclusively to his academic and judicial duties.
+On the dissolution of the Erfurt assembly, Simson retired from politics and for the next few years devoted himself exclusively to his academic and judicial duties.
 It was not until 1859 that he re-entered public life, when he was elected deputy for Königsberg in the lower chamber of the Prussian Landtag, of which he was president in 1860 and 1861.
-In the first of these years he attained high judicial office as president of the court of appeal at Frankfurt (Oder).
+In the first of these years, he attained high judicial office as president of the court of appeal at Frankfurt (Oder).
 In 1867, having been elected a member of the constituent assembly of the North German Confederation, he again occupied the presidential chair, as he did also in the first regular North German Reichstag and the Reichstag of the German Empire which succeeded it.